casualsnek/onthespot/README.md

 # Issues
-Decode error : If you are getting into this error, your account might have got restriction from spotify.
-Try removing it and add different one
+Decode error : If you are getting into this error, your account might have got restricted.
+Wait some time or try dirrerent acc.
 The application may crash frequently as there is no proper exception handling yet.
 You can help by opening a new issue wih error message displayed on your console window after the application misbehaves.
 The readme also needs to be written properly.